romedawg/mysql_tools/README.md

-A collection of script for managing mysql backup and restores
+A collection of scripts for managing mysql backup and restores